Oswaldo Vigas: Solo exhibitions

-A major anthological exhibition of Vigas' work travelled throughout the Americas.
+A major retrospective of Vigas' work travelled throughout the Americas.
 The first instalment of Oswaldo Vigas Anthological: 1943- 2013 was held at the Museum of Contemporary Art in Lima, Peru; the show then travelled to the National Museum of Fine Arts in Santiago, Chile, and it will open in Bogotá, Colombia, in July 2015.

 This is a listing of select exhibitions of Vigas.